rettersoft/docs/src/pages/docs/operations/static-ip-calls.md

 You can make API calls to outside of Rio from a static IP address.

+> You cannot make more than 3 requests in parallel.

 ```typescript
 interface StaticIPRequest {
     url: string